JoelDewey/backup-tools/charts/backup-tools/README.md

 application.
 Refer to the [`README.md` for the application](../../app/backup-tools/README.md) for more information on these configuration options.

-*Note:* `env.config.postgres` optionally allows one to specify a secret name and a key from that secret to retrieve those values.
+*Note:* Some values in `env.config.postgres` and `env.config.mongo` optionally allow one to specify a secret name and a key within that secret to retrieve those values.

-*Note:* `env.config.k8s` and `env.config.postgres` may be left to their defaults if `env.config.app.scaleDeploymentEnabled` and
+*Note:* `env.config.k8s`. `env.config.mongo`, and `env.config.postgres` may be left to their defaults if `env.config.app.scaleDeploymentEnabled`, `env.config.app.mongoBackupEnabled`, and `env.config.app.postgresBackupEnabled`
-`env.config.app.postgresBackupEnabled` are respectively set to `false`.
+are respectively set to `false`.

 *Note:* `env.config.app.sourcePath` is mounted as an `emptyDir` volume into the container.
-It is expected that the application can write to this directory as it will write the PostgreSQL backup here prior to any file backups.
+It is expected that the application can write to this directory as it will write the database backup(s) here prior to any file backups.

 ```yaml
 env: